1986 M.A. Dance in Education, Teachers College, Columbia University, New York, NY

 2010 – present Yoga On York (owner) Baltimore, MD www.yogaonyork.net

-Classes include: aerial yoga, traditional yoga, men’s yoga, meditation, gentle yoga, yoga nidra, yin yoga, vinyasa, mom & tots yoga, chair yoga, yoga for trauma.
+Classes include: aerial yoga, traditional yoga, meditation, gentle yoga, yoga nidra, yin yoga, vinyasa, mom & tots yoga, chair yoga, yoga for trauma.
 Leader of 200, 500 hour and aerial yoga teacher trainings.

 2000 – 2011 Gerstung Baltimore, MD